astropy/astroquery/docs/simbad/simbad.rst

         mespm.pmra_prec   int16              Precision (# of decimal positions) associated with the column pmra matched_id  object                                                                      Identifier

-With the information on the columns that will be returned by the query, it is now possible to write a criteria.
+Now that we know which columns will be returned by the query, we can edit the number of returned rows and add a criteria.

-For example, to get only proper motions measurements more recent than 2000, we can add a constraint on the first character of the bibcode (the first 4 digits of a bibcode are the year of publication of the article):
+For example, to get only proper motion measurements more recent than 2000, we can add a constraint on the first character of the ``mespm.bibcode`` column (the first 4 digits of a bibcode are the year of publication of the article):

 .. doctest-remote-data::